sandialabs/Spitfire/spitfire_docs/source/combustion.rst

 - diathermal: a reactor whose walls allow a finite rate of heat transfer by radiative heat transfer to a nearby surface and convective heat transfer to a fluid flowing around the reactor

 Below we detail the equations governing isochoric and isobaric reactors with any pair of models for mass and transfer.
-In all cases the ideal gas law applies,
+In all cases, the gas is modeled as a mixture of thermally perfect gases.
+The ideal gas law applies to each species and the bulk mixture.

 .. math::
  p = \rho R_\mathrm{mix} T,